Kyle Loza: Riders 4 Christ

 Riders 4 Christ are a group of Evangelical Christian freestyle motocross riders.
 The team is made up of Greg Hartman, Tori Norris, Kenny Bartram, Kyle Loza, Nate Adams, Mike Metzger, Ronnie Faisst, Destin Cantrell, Jimmie McGuire and Bryan Dowdy.
 Their vision is to push their sport while showing that their faith is a truly important part of their lives.

 Personal life

-Loza is married to Casey Patridge, and together they have two sons.
-Casey has a daughter.
+Loza has been married to Casey Patridge, sister of Audrina Patridge, since 2009 and together they have two sons.
+Loza was also stepfather to Casey’s daughter, Sadie, who died at the age of 15 in February 2023.